lagachea/ft_ping/README.md

 quit gracefully on SIGINT

 ### My next goal is:
-Validate response before print in case of 127.0.0.0 subnet recvmsg read the message we just sent add a loop waiting for correct response in case of local routing ?
+Validate response to filter other processes replies break recieve steps into a loop to wait for our reply